rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 Owners:
 <span style="color:#00b050">Hector Scipio</span> - Posh English - A dashing red tiefling with a pleasing personality.
 His necklace looks very valuable
-Heidi Vashion - Vague Spanish - Pale elf like
+Heidi Vashion - Vague Spanish - Pale matronly elf seems to be a past adventurer of some sort Drek - Simple English - the Heart's bouncer and quartermaster.
+Violet - Peasent English -

 *Helix: Local foliage made up out of Juice Veins, they take the shape of a complex 10+ foot tall blue helix.*